dry-python/returns/docs/pages/container.rst

   >>> from returns.result import Result, Failure
   >>> assert Result.from_failure(1) == Failure(1)

-There are many other constuctors!
+There are many other constructors!
 Check out concrete types and their interfaces.